martheberget/timer/README.md

 ## Credit

 This project was built following a tutorial by Stephen Grider from [The Modern JavaScript Bootcamp Course (2022)](https://www.udemy.com/course/javascript-beginners-complete-tutorial/).
-I've expanded on the prject by adding new features, fixing bugs and adding styling.
+I've expanded on the project by fixing bugs and adding styling.

 ## Improvements

-- Fixed a bug where the border would restart every time the timer was paused.
-Border will now continue the animation from where it was paused.
+- When pausing the timer, by either clicking the "Pause"-button or clicking in the input field, the border will continue from where it was paused.
+- When changing the input field during countdown the border will restart from the top.
 - Added styling, colors, and gradient background image.